uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_001.rst

 :category: News and Announcements
 :author: katipuzer0

-We will be holding a recruitment contest soon..
+We will be holding a recruitment contest in the last week of September.
+Please wait for further announcements.